jeffreyhwatson/online_outcomes/README.md

 `cd` into the project folder and run `conda env create --file oo.yml` in your terminal.
 Next, run `conda activate oo`.
 ***
-## Overview:
+## Overview
+The Covid-19 pandemic has only accelerated the growth in online learning and the opportunities and concerns associated with it.
+This project aimed to develop a model to predict unfavorable outcomes in virtual learning environments and recommendations for strategies to avoid and/or remedy those outcomes.

+Because we wanted to avoid both false positives and false negatives for this project, an accuracy measure of F1 was chosen since it is sensitive to both types of error.
+Data cleaning, EDA, modeling, and evaluation were performed, and a voting classifier model with an F1 accuracy score of 0.67 (recall=.66, precision=.68) was chosen as the the final model for the project.
+An F1 score is a mix of both precision and recall (F1=1 means perfect recall and precision), so interpretation of the results is more easily described in terms of recall and precision.

+- The recall score of .66 meant that 66% of unsatisfactory outcomes were correctly classified as unsatisfactory.

+- The precision score of .68 indicated that 68% of outcomes classified as unsatisfactory were truly unsatisfactory.

+Statistical testing was also employed to develop the following recommendations to help drive a higher level of satisfactory outcomes:

+- Preemptive outreach and support programs for non-traditional learners and lower income students, and inferential research into the advantages and disadvantages that socioeconomic status and education level confer in an academic setting to help refine those programs moving forward.

+- Encourage students to maintain a modest course load.
+Over half of the students with a heavy course load withdraw before the and of the course and even a medium course load make a withdrawl about as likely as a passing grade.

+- Encourage students to maintain a medium or higher online activity level and initiate an automated reminder system that triggers when a student fall below a predetermined level.
+Also, initiate an web design assessment and A/B testing program with the goal of identifying ways of driving up student engagement.
 ***
 ## Business Understanding
 In the years before the pandemic, online learning had been enjoying slow, reliable growth <sup>1</sup>, and was predicted to become a \$350 Billion global market by 2025.<sup>2</sup> Covid-19 has only accelerated this trend, with examples such as the online learning platform edX experiencing a 15-fold growth in registrations in April 2020<sup>3</sup>, and almost 93\% of school-age children engaged in online learning in 2020.<sup>4</sup>

 While the growth in online learning has provides opportunites, it has also raises concerns about student engagement, learning loss, and inequality.
-According to a recent NASPA Foundation survey, the main concern of over 70\% of college students is staying engaged with their course materials online<sup>5</sup>.
+According to a recent NASPA Foundation survey, the main concern of over 70\% of college students is staying engaged with their online course materials<sup>5</sup>.
 The World Bank also reports that school closures and online learning have led to widespread learning loss across Europe and Central Asia<sup>6</sup>, and Harvard Professor Todd Rose notes that "Poor students and first-generation students often don’t do as well online."<sup>7</sup>

 This project aims to develop recommendations for strategies to avoid unstatisfactory outcomes in online learning environments and implement a model that can predict unfavorable outcomes in a timely manner so interventions can be applied to improve those outcomes.